• Log in

 What is Email Marketing?

-Usually, the definition of email marketing explains it as the use of email to promote products or services.
+Usually, email marketing definition explains it as a direct marketing channel where email is used to promote products or services.
 Businesses send commercial messages to groups of people via email to generate sales or leads.
 It’s a direct and personalized way to connect with potential and current customers.

 Now, while some email marketing is like email advertising, where businesses send email ads to subscribers, there’s much more to uncover.
 Better think of email marketing as building a relationship.
 Businesses use targeted emails to connect with a target audience who want to hear from them.